-- The exam will be held during class on October 25 (tentative date). - The midterm exam may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam. - During exams students are forbidden to communicate with any person other than an examination proctor or the instructor.
+- The exam will be held during class on October 28 (tentative date). - The midterm exam may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam. - During exams students are forbidden to communicate with any person other than an examination proctor or the instructor.
 Students are forbidden from using any books, notes, study guides, diagrams, communication equipment such as a cell phone, computer programs or software, online resources or websites, or other aids unless authorized by the instructor; such authorization must be stated explicitly during the examination.
 Exams will be checked for plagiarism/copied answers across students. - Missed tests/exams without illness self-reports or approved, documented official accommodation will be given a mark of zero.
+This assessment has been designated as requiring supporting documentation to receive academic consideration (self-attestation is not allowed for the midterm exam).